cmugpi/learn-git/src/pres.md

 ## Initializing a git repository

 We want to start managing this project with Git.
-We can do this with:
+We can do this with `git init`.

 	$ git init
 	Initialized empty git repository in <current directory>